strawlab/strand-braid/strand-braid-user/users-guide/README.md

 You can develop the users guide with the command:

-    mdbook serve
+    mdbook serve users-guide --open

-This will then run a server which watches for changes, rebuilds the website when something changes, and hosts it.
+This will then run a program which watches for changes, rebuilds the website when something changes, and hosts it.
 By default this is at http://localhost:3000/ .